hotohoto/hotohoto.github.io/_posts/2019-05-02-introduction-to-sampling-methods.md

         a = f(x_star) / f(x)

-        # can be skipped since it's symmetric (That's all about the Metropolis algorithm.)
+        # This line can be skipped since the propsed transition probability is symmetric.
         a *= multivariate_normal.pdf(x, mean=x_star, cov=proposal_cov) / multivariate_normal.pdf(x_star, mean=x, cov=proposal_cov)

         if np.random.rand() < a: